Mingyueyixi/Plate/README.md

 In 'Plate', configure the decision page.

-We need to define view data at the remote, then implement the `template` and `component` in the process of app development.
+You need to define view data at the remote, then implement the `template` and `component` in the process of app development.

 ---